rahil1304/JunosPizzaApp/README.md

 # JunosPizzaApp
-Demo App
 This is a pizza application that displays the menu and accordingly you can order your food.
-There is a contact activity that displays the information of the company and their location and well as a rating bar to rate the users experience.
-I am yet working on this application and making changes anf updating it.
+There is a contact activity that displays the information of the company and their location.
+I have added a Google maps API to the location so that the location of Junos Pizza will open on Google Maps.
+A rating bar to rate the users experience is also provided.
+I am yet working on this application updating it.
+Kindly open the Screenshots folder to view the screenshots of the application.